Rumpunzel/rpg-thingy/character.md

 The GM may compel you to use one of your Traits to your detriment when it would be both appropriate and dramatic when testing against a static obstacle.
 You may decline the compel by spending Favor equal to the Trait's rating.
 If you accept, use the Trait to your detriment as you normally would.

-> When Cyrene tries to balance across a raging river, her `Drunkard` Trait hinders her, and she adds **1** to the obstacle, which results in her falling into the water and gaining **1** additional XP instead of succeeding.
+> When Cyrene tries to balance across a raging river, her `Drunkard` Trait hinders her, and she adds **1** to the obstacle, which results in her falling into the water where the river drags her downstream instead of succeeding.
+However, the whole debakel netted her **1** additional XP .

 ### During Contests & Conflicts